epleaner/emotions-wheel/README.md

 ### entry management

 - [ ] beeswarm overflow (too many bees!)
-- [ ] User can choose visibility of entries
+- [ ] User can choose visibility of entries (when social functionality is in place)

 ### emotion selection

-- [x] User can select multiple emotions

 ### UI

 - [ ] sunburst colors better represent emotions
-- [ ] handle failure to log out (and ensure all error cases are handled)

 ### backend

+- [ ] shrink user object:
   - [ ] store color as FE look-up, not in DB
-- [ ] have multiple db environments
-- [ ] shrink user object
-- [x] when signing up, store emotion with initial request
+  - [ ] store emotion array as enum

 ### bugs

-- [x] handle beeswarm chart for single entry
+- [ ] handle failure to log out (and ensure all error cases are handled)
 - [ ] year date wrong in emotion list detail
-- [ ] loading UI for login/signup
+- [ ] loading UI for login/signup has disappeared